ankowals/testing_in_scrum/README.md

 Our CI should ensure that different kinds of tests (functional/non-functional like unit, component, integration, upgrade, performance, security etc.) will be executed as often as possible (for example at every pull request) thus it can be used to eliminate critical bugs before release.

 This means that by focusing our further efforts on automation of any additional process needed to release (like documentation preparation, test reports or distribution package generation) we can be ready to release at any point in time.
 This release effort reduction increases our time we can devote to functional requirements implementation, effectively introducing a [devOps](https://aws.amazon.com/devops/what-is-devops/) model into our team.

+Why devOps model is so important to us?
+Because when we offer our services in the cloud we want to reduce the operational/deployment costs to minimum.
+Thus development team job does not ends when a new release is out instead such team is involved in every part of the process (deployment included).

 ## Final thoughts